covalercom/narratiive-analytics-iossdk-swift-demo/Pods/NarratiiveSDK/README.md

 In versions before v0.2.0, the SDK collects the IDFA and use it for user identification by default.

 Since v0.2.0, the SDK requires the use of IDFA be explicitly enabled by setting `useIDFA = true`.
 Please refer to the above example for details.
+The SDK will not request user authorization.
+App developers need to issue an app-tracking authorization request to the user if required.
+For more details, visit  [https://developer.apple.com/documentation/apptrackingtransparency](https://developer.apple.com/documentation/apptrackingtransparency).